Ramakotireddy9505/my2-Ragipindi/README.md

 | cricket   | it is a game to concentrate game to help improve the muscle strength and good physic        | 8 to 9 hours      |
 | base ball   | It is increase the strength and running speed and hand strength.        | 6 to 7 hours      |
 | soccer   | It is increase the speed and strength and fame to get the sport        | 8 to 10 hours      |

+# Favorite scientists.
+---

+> *Nikola Tesla* was a Serbian-American inventor, electrical engineer, mechanical engineer, and futurist best known for his contributions to the design of the modern alternating current electricity supply system.

+>*Avul Pakir Jainulabdeen Abdul Kalam BR* was an Indian aerospace scientist and statesman who served as the 11th president of India from 2002 to 2007.
+He was born and raised in Rameswaram, Tamil Nadu and studied physics and aerospace engineering